sensu-plugins/sensu-plugins-kubernetes/.github/PULL_REQUEST_TEMPLATE.md

 #### General

-- [ ] Update Changelog following the conventions laid out on [Keep A Changelog](http://keepachangelog.com/)
+- [ ] Update Changelog following the conventions laid out at [here ](https://github.com/sensu-plugins/community/blob/master/HOW_WE_CHANGELOG.md)

 - [ ] Update README with any necessary configuration snippets